Documentation Index

 master_wallet.customer_funded

 Fired alongside customer.funded whenever your master wallet is debited.
-Includes remaining_balance when available.
+Includes remaining_balance when available and tx_hash with the on-chain transaction hash of the funding transfer.

 {